ipfs/specs/UNIXFS.md

 * `mode` -- The `mode` is for optionally persisting the [file permissions in numeric notation](https://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation) \[[spec](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/sys_stat.h.html)\].
 It defaults to 0755 if unspecified.
 * `mtime` -- The modification time in seconds since the epoch.
 This defaults to the unix epoch if unspecified.

-There are three ways to specify file metadata:
+There are two ways to specify file metadata:

 ### Embedded in the directory